SciFracX/FractionalDiffEq.jl/docs/src/example.md

 !!! tip "Better Choice"
-    While the solver in FractionalDiffEq.jl can solve ordinary differential equations, we still strongly recommend users to use [SciML/OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) to solve ODEs instead, for various, robust and perfornant algorithms
+    While the solver in FractionalDiffEq.jl can solve ordinary differential equations, we still strongly recommend users to use [SciML/OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) to solve ODEs instead, for various, robust and performant algorithms